-- Has not been enrolled in any division of UC for a minimum of 3 consecutive years (at least 9 semesters). - Has a minimum of 30 credit hours left to complete the degree program before graduation. - Has an 'initial enrollment' maximum period of no more than three (3) semesters if absence was 3 to 5 years OR no more than 6 semesters if absence was more than 5 years. - Has been readmitted to the University of Cincinnati Blue Ash College and has

-- applied for Fresh Start within one year of readmission. - After returning, has earned a GPA of 2.0 or higher with the completion of at least 12 credit hours prior to the submission of the Fresh Start application.
+- Has not been enrolled in any fashion at UC for a minimum of 3-5 years - Has an 'initial enrollment' maximum period of no more than three (3) semesters or four (4) quarters, - Has been readmitted to the University Of Cincinnati Blue Ash College. - After returning, has earned grades of C or better in the initial 12 credits or in all credits taken after returning and as well prior to the submission of the Fresh Start application.

 If any of the criteria are not met including the academic achievement criteria subsequent to return, Fresh Start will be denied.
 Approval of Fresh Start is at the discretion of the Associate Dean.
-The student must submit a Fresh Start application at the link provided above.
-Credits earned prior to the application of a Fresh Start to the academic record are maintained.
+The student must submit a Fresh Start application to the Office of Academic Affairs.
+Credits earned prior to Fresh Start being applied to the academic record are maintained

-An academic Fresh Start is not automatic and it is not guaranteed.
+If the student has not been not enrolled at UC for five or more years, the "initial enrollment period maximum limit is six (6) semesters or eight (8) quarters.
+Students must submit their Fresh Start application within one year of readmission.
+Fresh Start will not be reviewed or approved prior to completion of twelve (12) credits.
+An academic Fresh Start is not automatic and it is not quaranteed.
+Academic units may impose additional criteria, such as requiring a plan of study.
 Upon the approval of the Fresh Start application, a student's university and college grade point averages begin from the date of re-entry.
 The Fresh Start option may be effected only once during a student's academic career.